List of mass stabbing incidents (2020–present): Santiago, Chile

-Between 31 August and 1 September 2023, Begoña Lauga Blanco, an engineer in Las Condes, stabbed her three children (one of whom suffered from Down syndrome) to death, one-by-one, with a knife before alerting her husband via WhatsApp about the murders and finally slitting her own throat.
+Between 31 August and 1 September 2023, Begoña Lauga Blanco, an engineer in Las Condes, stabbed her three children (one of whom had Down syndrome) to death with a knife.
+She slit her own throat after alerting her husband via WhatsApp about the murders.
 When her husband arrived, Lauga was alive but injured.
 By the time paramedics arrived on scene, she had bled out to death.
-It was later revealed she suffered from clinical depression and her husband had just started divorce proceedings.
+It was later revealed she had clinical depression and her husband had just started divorce proceedings.

 Canberra, Australia

 On 18 September, 3 people were injured in a mass stabbing at the Australian national university, the attacker was detained.